Sue: I like the Autons, but I can’t remember whether I like Robert Holmes or not.

 Sue: Good grief, it’s like we’re watching Lost.
 Should I be taking notes?

-Me: A while yet, love.
-About four years by my watch.
+Me: A little while yet, love.

 Sue: Bomb my arse.
 It’s a bloody thermostat!

-But when the Doctor opens the scientist’s lunchbox, he recoils in horror.
+When the Doctor opens the scientist’s lunchbox, he recoils in horror.

 Sue: Is Jo this ditzy every week?
 She’d better not be.